-Students use the cookhouse as a recreational building for ping pong, pool, music and group meals.
+- Students use the cookhouse as a recreational building for ping pong, pool, music, and group meals.

-Lincoln is situated in the heart of the forests of the Cascade-Siskiyou National Monument.
-Students can mountain bike, jog, ride horses, cross-country ski and hike the network of mountain trails and logging roads.
+- Lincoln is situated in the heart of the Cascade-Siskiyou National Monument.
+Students can mountain bike, jog, ride horses, cross-country ski, and hike the network of mountain trails and logging roads.

-Ashland, a charming little college town and home of the Oregon Shakespeare Festival, nestles in the valley about twenty miles away.
-That’s where we go for groceries, dinners out, movies, concerts, book stores, and coffee houses.
+- Ashland, a charming little college town and home of the Oregon Shakespeare Festival, nestles in the valley about twenty miles away.
+That’s where we go for weekend trips: groceries, dinners out, movies, concerts, book stores, and coffee houses.
 A play or two at the Shakespeare Festival is included in each fall’s academic program.